 Or if you are Alabama it’s just football.

 Kentucky’s goal is money national recognition through basketball.
-Which is why it must start paying attention to the results.
-How it the University of Kentucky perceived in academic world by potential students.
+This is why it must start paying attention to the results.
+How it the University of Kentucky perceived in the academic world by potential students.

 (To some students, this approach might mean they are associated with a winner, a cutthroat version of their own self-reflection.)